red and black logo of the Greater New York Metropolitan Area chapter of the Association of College and Research Libraries

 ACRL/NY Mentoring Program

-The Association of College and Research Libraries / Greater New York Metropolitan Area Chapter (ACRL/NY) is pleased to offer a mentoring program for the 2025-2026 academic year.
-Applications will be accepted July 18-August 17, 2025.
+The Greater New York Metropolitan Area Chapter of the Association of College and Research Libraries (ACRL/NY) is pleased to offer a mentoring program for the 2026-2027 academic year.
+Applications will be accepted July 9, 2026 to August 7, 2026.
 Please consider participating or forwarding this information to those you think might be interested.

-The ACRL/NY Mentoring Program contributes to the professional development of librarians by pairing experienced academic librarians with Library & Information Science students or those new to the field.
+The ACRL/NY Mentoring Program contributes to the professional development of librarians by pairing experienced academic librarians with Library & Information Science students, those new to the field, or someone working in a different library setting looking to switch to academic libraries.
 The program creates a formal and informal forum for the exchange of ideas between mentors and mentees, provides them with opportunities for a shared learning experience, and makes available the benefits of networking within the librarian community.

-Mentors and mentees will be paired up based on expertise and need.
-Most communication takes place via email and is encouraged by monthly discussion topics.
-Program participants should be able to commit to communicating with their mentee/mentor at least two times per month.
-We will be developing an in-person program in conjunction with the New Librarians Discussion Group to be held in spring 2026.
+Mentors and mentees will be paired up based on expertise, interests, and need.
+Most communication takes place via email or online meeting (based on the mentor’s and mentee’s preference) and is encouraged by monthly discussion topics.
+Program participants should be able to commit to communicating with their mentee/mentor at least once per month.

 Want to be a Mentor?

-Mentors are library professionals who offer significant experience (5+ years) or an exceptional knowledge base in specific areas of librarianship (e.g., instruction, research and writing for publication, web design, management, subject expertise).
+Mentors are library workers who offer significant experience (5+ years) and/or a knowledge base in specific areas of librarianship (e.g., instruction, research and writing for publication, web design, management, subject expertise).
 Most importantly, mentors are enthusiastic about sharing their knowledge to benefit someone new to the profession or seeking a job.
 Mentors must be ACRL/NY members at the time of acceptance into the program.

 A mentor is someone who: